Swede Blixt claims first PGA Tour title

 The red-shirted Swede snatched the outright lead when he sank a seven-foot birdie putt at the driveable par-four 17th after overhitting the green off the tee, then safely parred the last to finish at 16-under 268.

+Blixt, who was sidelined for two months earlier this season because of a rib injury, said having friends and family with him over the past fortnight had helped him stay ultra relaxed.

+"I haven't thought about golf after rounds," he added with a grin.
+"I always practise after rounds and I haven't done that in these two weeks either.
+It's crazy, just crazy."

-American Mallinger, who like Blixt had been bidding for a maiden title on the PGA Tour, bogeyed five of the first nine holes on the way to a 72 and a four-way tie for fourth at 14 under.
+American Mallinger, like Blixt bidding for a maiden title on the tour, bogeyed five of the first nine holes on the way to a 72 and a tie for fourth at 14 under with compatriot Jimmy Walker (62), Fiji's Vijay Singh (68) and Brazil's Alexandre Rocha (68).

 Veteran Tim Petrovic closed with a sparkling 64 to share second place with fellow American Jason Kokrak (68) in the second of four events in the PGA Tour's Fall Series.